rnzaws/ecs_poc/README.md

 ## Sample Services

-This POC builds and deploys the following test services to the ECS cluster:
+This POC builds and deploys the test services below to the ECS cluster.
+Changes to the test service can be made and once committed to the GitHub branch the CodePipeline is listening on (master by default), a new build/deploy will be triggered.

 | Service         | GitHub                                |
 |---------------- | ------------------------------------- |